Connecting to a node via OS Login

 The metadata will be listed as

-Use the update API method and include the following in the request:
+Use the update API method, providing the following in your request:

 -